At a glance

 Osteoarthritis (arthro-joint, itis-inflammation) is a condition characterised by the breakdown of the joints and surrounding tissues.
 Cartilage is the smooth, slippery tissue over the ends of the bones in the joints which acts as a cushion and shock absorber, allowing the bones to glide over each other.
 When osteoarthritis develops, this slippery layer breaks down and wears away exposing the bones causing pain, inflammation, and stiffness.
 As the disease progresses, loss of movement can occur in the affected joint.

 The cartilage has no nerves; however, there are nerves in the bones so when the bones of the joints rub together, this leads to pain, swelling, and loss of movement.
 Eventually, the bone may lose its shape.
 Bony spurs (osteophytes) and thickening of the bone may result.
 Pieces of bone and cartilage may break off causing more pain and inflammation.
 Osteoarthritis can be primary or secondary.
 Primary osteoarthritis has no known cause, secondary osteoarthritis, the most common form, occurs due to changes in the joint caused by abnormal force or overuse.
-Most commonly affected areas are the shoulders, elbows, hips and ankle joints.
+The most commonly affected areas are the shoulders, elbows, hips and ankle joints.
 Osteoarthritis can affect one joint or several joints.

 Do some cats have a higher risk of developing arthritis?